telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 Each route is defined by a URL and a callback method.
 The URL is the route or value defined after the `#` (hash).
 SPAs rely on an old technique of using a `#` in a URL to define a unique URL.
 When the `#` value changes in a URL, the browser does not send the request to the server.
 Instead it looks for the target on the page and also fires a `hashchange` event.
 The Kendo UI Router object is wired to the `hashchange` event and executes the route's corresponding callback when the event fires.

-The example below demonstrates a truncated callback method and routes defined for each view in the Music Dashboard application.
+The following example demonstrates a truncated callback method and routes defined for each view in the Music Dashboard application.

 ###### Example